jmoten212/nba-playoff-stats-api/README.md

 <h1>NBA Playoffs Stat Tracker</h1>

-Created an API integration built with Express, JS, and EJS that fetches NBA player stats from a Rapid API for the current 2026 playoffs and displays them as a static site
+Created an API integration built with Express, JS, and EJS that fetches NBA player stats from a Rapid API for the 2026 NBA Playoffs and displays them as a static site

 [View Project](https://jmoten212.github.io/nba-playoff-stats-api/) &emsp; | &emsp; [View Code](https://github.com/jmoten212/nba-playoff-stats-api)